MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 - All IoC related code was moved from `MvvmCross.Platform.IoC` to `MvvmCross.IoC`.

 ### Logging
+`MvxTrace` and everything related was removed in v6.
+Please take a look at the [official documentation](https://www.mvvmcross.com/documentation/fundamentals/logging) to learn about the new logging system.

 - `MvvmCross.Platform.Logging` is now `MvvmCross.Logging`.
+- `MvvmCross.Core.Platform.LogProviders` is now `MvvmCross.Platform.Logging.LogProviders`.

 ### Navigation
 - `MvvmCross.Core.Navigation` is now `MvvmCross.Navigation`.